AWESOME LEARNING EXPERIENCES BUILT FOR COLLEGE AND BEYOND

 Courses for History & Humanities

-You're interested in science fiction, computers, comics, anime, manga or gaming.
+You're interested in mythology, science fiction, computers, gaming, and/or social issues.

 VOICES FROM THE PAST: A STUDY OF GENOCIDE IN HISTORY (full year course, 1/2 unit English, 1/2 unit Social Studies ) This interdisciplinary course will focus on the Holocaust and other past and present examples of genocide.
 Students will use literature, first-person narratives and historical accounts in order to understand the causes of genocide, the rise of hate crimes, and, most importantly, ways to prevent "man's inhumanity to man" now and in the future.
 Students will develop an understanding of the roles and responsibilities of individuals, organizations and governments.
 This one-period, year-long course is listed as both a Social Studies and an English elective.
 YOU SHOULD TAKE THIS CLASS IF: